 Start by Listing all of Your Current Skills.
 Write them all down.
 Don’t Obsess Over Making It Perfect or only writing what you consider to be marketable.

+Answer The Following:

 Break down your current and previous roles.

 What do you do, or have previously done, for work?